 At the end of February 2016, having collected enough positive input during their review process, Manning committed to the book and I started to write.

-The chapters have been flowing nicely and today the Manning Early Access Program (MEAP) has been kicked off for Effective Business Process Management with JBoss BPM, a book that focuses on developers, architects and process analysts that want to get started with JBoss BPM Suite.
+The chapters have been flowing nicely and today the Early Access Program (MEAP) has been kicked off.
+Effective Business Process Management with JBoss BPM is a reality, a book that focuses on developers, architects and process analysts that want to get started with JBoss BPM Suite.

 What is a MEAP?

-The Effective Business Process Management with JBoss BPM MEAP gives you full access to read chapters as they are written, get the finished eBook as soon as it’s ready, and receive the paper book long before it’s in bookstores.
-You can also interact with the author, that’s me, on the forums to provided feedback as the book is being written.
+The Effective Business Process Management with JBoss BPM MEAP gives you full access to read chapters as they are written.
+You get the finished eBook as soon as it’s ready and receive the paper book long before it's in bookstores.
+You can also interact with the author on the forums to provided feedback as the book is being written.

-I have been capturing the process in pictures which I will be sharing as I continue to write this book over the coming year.
-I also push out updates, sometimes laced with writing humor, to my progress on several social media channels such as @ericschabell and Schabell Storyteller.
+I'm capturing the process in pictures.
+Plans for sharing exist as I continue to write this book over the coming year.
+I also push out updates on my progress to several social media channels such as @ericschabell and Schabell Storyteller.

 Finished all the editing this fine Saturday... submitted for review! #writerswrite pic.twitter.com/HdXbHY88qm

 — Eric D. Schabell (@ericschabell) May 21, 2016

 So come one, come all... get started today with Effective Business Process Management with JBoss BPM.